Welford Road Stadium: History

 Before redevelopment of Welford Road began in 2008, Leicester Tigers explored many other options.
-On 23 November 2004 the club announced that it had entered into a 50–50 joint venture with the city's main football club, Leicester City, to purchase City's current ground, King Power Stadium, then known as the Walkers Stadium.
-If the purchase had gone through, the Tigers would have surrendered their lease on Welford Road and moved into Walkers Stadium.
-However, after several months of talks, the two clubs could not agree as to which side would have priority at Walkers Stadium, and they ended any ground-share plans in July 2005.
+On 23 November 2004 the club announced that it had entered into a 50–50 joint venture with the city's main football club, Leicester City, to purchase City's ground, Walkers Stadoum.
+If the purchase had gone through, the Tigers would have surrendered their lease on Welford Road and moved into the Walkers Stadium.
+However, after several months of talks, the two clubs could not agree as to which side would have priority at the stadium, and they ended any groundshare plans in July 2005.

 Leicester Tigers purchased the freehold to the ground and adjacent land in 2006; prior to this, the club operated on a long-term 99-year rolling lease from the city council.

 On 11 June 2007, the club announced plans that it was working with AFL, a company then involved in redeveloping Manchester United's Old Trafford, on a redevelopment plan which would raise the capacity from 17,498 to 25,000 by 2011.

-On 20 February 2008, Leicester Tigers received planning consent for the £60million redevelopment of its Welford Road home.
+On 20 February 2008, Leicester Tigers received planning permission for the £60 million redevelopment of the stadium.
 The first phase of the development would include space for 10,000 supporters in a new North Stand (Granby Halls side), raising capacity from 17,498 to 24,000.
 After full renovation it would have a capacity of above 30,000.

 In the summer of 2008 work began on the construction of the new North Stand – then called the "Caterpillar Stand" after the club's main sponsor, Caterpillar Inc., currently known as the Holland and Barrett Stand again due to sponsorship.
-The work was completed for the first home game of the 2009-10 season against Newcastle Falcons.
+The work was completed for the first home game of the 2009–10 season against Newcastle Falcons.
 The stand has room for 10,000 spectators along with a 1,000-seat hospitality suite.
-On the ground floor is the Final Whistle bar, where no ticket is required for entry.
+On the ground floor is the Final Whistle bar, which is open to all.